 CAF and Referrals

-Please note that with effect from the 7th October 2013, CAF forms have been replaced with Enfield Early Help Forms Click Here to access the new documentation.
+Please note that with effect from the 7th October 2013, CAF forms have been replaced with Enfield Early Help Forms.

-Refer to the Referral and Assessment Team at Charles Babbage House, using the 'Enfield Early Help Form' for all situtations where there are Immediate risks of harm to children
+Refer to the Referral and Assessment Team at Charles Babbage House, using the 'Enfield Early Help Form' for all situations where there are Immediate risks of harm to children

-Send any 'Early Help Forms' not being sent to Children's Social Care as explicit child protection referrals to CAF adminstration in line with the current arrangements
+Send any 'Early Help Forms' not being sent to Children's Social Care as explicit child protection referrals to CAF administratio in line with the current arrangements

-Use the 'Early Help Form' for all single inter-agency referrals (e.g. referral to education Welfare, CAMHS, Educationsla Psychology or Behaviour Support Service) by sending this to CAF administration as per current arrangements.
+Use the 'Early Help Form' for all single inter-agency referrals (e.g. referral to education Welfare, CAMHS, Educations Psychology or Behaviour Support Service) by sending this to CAF administration as per current arrangements.

 Child Protection Concerns should always be reported directly to Social Care without delay by telephone, followed by the request for assessment form.
 The speed of intervention in these cases should never be hindered by the Early Help process.